Stochastic simulation of partial discharge inception: Model

 \subsection{Photoionization and photoemission}

 Photoionization is an important process for discharges in air~\cite{Nijdam_2010}, in which an oxygen molecule is ionized by a photon emitted from an excited nitrogen molecule.
 Our implementation of photoionization is based on the stochastic variants of Zheleznyak's model~\cite{Zheleznyak_1982} used in e.g.~\cite{Chanrion_2008,Teunissen_2016,Marskar_2020}.
+Photons with wavelengths between $\lambda_\mathrm{min} = 98.0 \, \mathrm{nm}$ and $\lambda_\mathrm{max} = 102.5 \, \mathrm{nm}$ are considered.
 The number of ionizing photons is sampled from a Poisson distribution with mean

 where $p_q$ is the quenching pressure, $\xi$ is the photoionization efficiency, and $M$ is the avalanche size.
 For simplicity, all ionizing photons are assumed to originate from a point source $\mathbf{r}_\mathrm{source}$ at $\mathbf{r}_\mathrm{arrival}$.